drshahizan/Python_EDA/Malaysia EDA/readme.md

 ## 🚀 Case Study: Intructions

-Your submission will be evaluated using the following
+Your submission will be evaluated using the following criteria:

 * Dataset must contain at least 5 columns and 1500 rows of data
 * You must ask and answer at least 5 questions about the dataset